Don Quijote (spacecraft)

-Don Quijote is a past space mission concept that has been studied from 2005 until 2007 by the European Space Agency, and which would investigate the effects of crashing a spacecraft into an asteroid to test whether a spacecraft could successfully deflect an asteroid on a collision course with Earth.
+Don Quijote was a space mission concept that has been studied from 2005 until 2007 by the European Space Agency, and which would investigate the effects of crashing a spacecraft into an asteroid to test whether a spacecraft could successfully deflect an asteroid on a collision course with Earth.
 The orbiter was designed to last for seven years.
 The mission did not proceed beyond initial studies.

-Nonetheless, this concept inspired the ESA which is currently working with its American counterpart, the NASA, on the space cooperation called AIDA (for Asteroid Impact and Deflection Assessment).
-AIDA includes two consecutive but independent missions : DART and Hera.
+Nonetheless, this concept inspired the ESA which is currently working with its American counterpart, NASA, on the space cooperation called AIDA (for Asteroid Impact and Deflection Assessment).
+AIDA includes two consecutive but independent missions: DART and Hera.

 Overview

 The mission would have consisted of two spacecraft that would execute a series of maneuvers around a small, 500-metre (1,600-foot) asteroid.